Who we are

 Newcomers to Hanoi

-If you are new to Hanoi, we hold a monthly Newcomers Coffee Morning where you will meet other people who have also recently arrived and get advice and support from HIWC members who have lived in Vietnam longer.
+If you are new to Hanoi, we hold a monthly Newcomers Coffee Morning where you will meet other people who have also recently arrived and get advice and support from HIWC members who have lived in Vietnam for a while.
 Our Newcomers coordinators understand what it is like to arrive in Hanoi for the first time and are motivated to help you settle into your new life here.
 This event is free to everyone and you are welcome to attend with no obligation to join HIWC.

 If your first language is not English, please don’t be shy.
 If you let us know you are coming, we will try to find a member who speaks your language so they can support you at Newcomers Coffee Morning or other events.
-We also offer English Conversation classes to our members (see “Circle Group” Activities below).

 “Nite Owls” Monthly Evening Gatherings